 This creative process is nothing mysterious.
-It

-has been described by Jane Jacobs in her The Economy of Cities, as repeatedly finding new uses for existing resources.
-It has been set forth in the grand style by Arnold Toynbee under the rubric of "Challenge and Response" in his A Study of History, where the flow of fresh insights takes its rise from a creative minority,. and the success of their implementation wins the devoted allegiance of the rank and file.
-8
+It has been described by Jane Jacobs in her The Economy of Cities, as repeatedly finding new uses for existing resources.
+She has a good account of the development of Japanese industry: first they imported bicycles, then they learned how to fix the bicycles they imported, then they learned how to make their own bicycles, and when they did that, instead of spending money buying bicycles they were able to buy other things, and gradually built up an economy.
+It has been set forth in the grand style by Arnold Toynbee under the rubric of 'Challenge and Response' in his A Study of History, where the flow of fresh insights takes its rise from a creative minority, and the success of their implementation wins the devoted allegiance of the rank and file.

 I have spoken of insights, and I had best add what I do not mean.
 An insight is not just a slogan, and an ongoing accumulation of insights is not just an advertising campaign.
 A creative process is a learning process.
 It is learning what hitherto was not known.
-It is just the opposite of the mental coma induced by the fables and jingles that unceasingly interrupt television programs in our native land and even in the great republic to the south of us.
+It is just the opposite of the mental coma induced by the fables and jingles that unceasingly interrupt television programs in our native land.

 Again, insights are one thing, and concepts are quite another.
 Concepts are ambiguous.
-They may be heuristic, but then they merely point to unspecified possibilities, as highly desirable as justice, liberty, equality, peace - but still just empty gestures that fail to reveal how the possibilities might be realized and what the realization concretely would entail.
+They may be heuristic, but then they merely point to unspecified possibilities, as highly desirable as justice, liberty, equality, peace - but still just ideal gestures that fail to reveal how the possibilities might be realized and what concretely the realization would entail.
 Again, concepts may be specific, but then they are definite, rounded off, finished, abstract.
 Like textbooks on moral theology they can name all the evils to be avoided but get no further than unhelpful platitudes on the good to be achieved.
 For the good is never an abstraction.
 Always it is concrete.
 The whole point to the process of cumulative insight is that each insight regards the concrete while the cumulative process heads towards an ever fuller and more adequate view.
 Add abstraction to abstraction and one never reaches more than a heap of abstractions.
 But add insight to insight and one moves to mastery of all the eventualities and complications of a concrete situation.

 The creative process culminates in system, but the system is only system on the move.
-It never reaches static system that comes into existence and remains forever after.
-So it is that, when the flow of fresh insights dries up, when challenges continue and responses fail to emerge, then the creative minority becomes the merely dominant minority and the eagerness of the rank and file. that exulted in success, turns into the sullenness of an internal proletariat frustrated and disgusted by the discovery that a country in which, more and more, everything had worked has become a country in which, more and more, nothing works.
+It never reaches static system, deductivist system, that comes into existence and remains unchanged forever after.
+So it is that, when the flow of fresh insights dries up, when challenges continue and responses fail to emerge, then the creative minority becomes the merely dominant minority and the eagerness of the rank and file, that exulted in success, turns into the sullenness of an internal proletariat frustrated and disgusted by the discovery that a country in which, more and more, everything had worked has become a country in which, more and more, nothing works.
 Such is the disenchantment that, to use Toynbee's terms, brings to an end the genesis of a civilization and introduces first its breakdowns and eventually its disintegration.